icefoxen/langdev-garnet/spec/outline.rst

 To disambiguate, if necessary, we can instantiate members of a union like this (F#-ish style)::

-  let x:intOption = intOption:None
+  let x:intOption = intOption.None
-  let y:floatOption = floatOption:None
+  let y:floatOption = floatOption.None

 With explicit types it's not necessary, but when we infer types it